 How to hide credential information form URL while submitting the HTML Form?

 In today's digital landscape, web applications often require users to provide sensitive information, such as usernames and passwords, through HTML forms.
-When submitting a form, the default behavior of many web browsers is to include this information as part of the URL.
+When submitting a form using the GET method, the default behavior includes this information as part of the URL.
 However, exposing credentials in the URL can pose significant security risks, as the information becomes visible in browser history, server logs, and can be easily intercepted.

 To mitigate this risk and enhance the security of web applications, it is essential to understand how to hide credential information from the URL while submitting HTML forms.
 In this article, we will explore various techniques and best practices to achieve this goal, ensuring the protection of sensitive data.